Table of Contents

 1. Find Out What Documents Your Lender Needs

-The first thing you need to do after getting conditionally approved is to reach out to your lender and confirm what they need from you.
+The first step after receiving conditional approval is to reach out to your lender and confirm what they need from you.
 In most cases, you'll simply need to submit additional information and paperwork before your mortgage can be approved.
 Listen to what the lender is asking for so that you can supply them with whatever they need so that you can get a final loan approval, also known as unconditional approval.

 Your loan is not going to go through unless you provide this information, so be sure you understand exactly what you need to provide.
 The faster you work with your loan officer, the quicker you can get approved and move into your new home.